ShauryaPandey/StreetFighter/README.md

 4. Character-specific animation init functions (e.g. `InitRyuAnimations`) called in `LevelManager`
 ---
 ## 📦 Object Management
+The core logic was handled in the framework that I inherited.
+An `ObjectManager` that stores and updates all objects and a `LevelManager` that sets up the level.
+I extended the code in the `LevelManager` to also initialize the textures, and sounds making use of function pointers to provide function callbacks to the various objects in the level.
+I also handle the memory leak free loading and unloading.

 ---
 ## 👩‍👦 Polymorphism in C